This week’s theme was the Beach, Boats, and What Sinks / What Floats.

 What we’ll do differently next time.
 Play-test the project at home before doing in class.
 Always play-test first!
 (I know that rule, but failed to follow it this week.)
 We’ll still fold foil boats, because that’s fun, but for our “shape matters” project, I plan to give them modeling clay.
 You give them a ball of clay – they drop it in the water and it sinks.
 Then they have to figure out how to make it into a shape that will float.
 Play Dough to Plato has a great description of how to do this process with kids.
 (Find more details at Teach Engineering and Mr. Williams 6th grade science blog.)

 You could also offer some toy boats at this station, and then demo to the children that if they set them in with the flat hull facing down, they float, but not if you flip them on their side or top.
-You could also show how they float when they are empty (which of course means full of air), or filled with glass weights, or what happens if they start taking on water.
+You could also show how they float when they are empty (which of course means full of air), and then what happens if they’re filled with glass weights, or what happens if they start taking on water.

 Materials Matter: We put out a container of miscellaneous materials – a cork, foam leaf, plastic bottle cap, wax crayon, wood popsicle stick, metal lid, a shell, a rock, and more next to a tub of water.
 Kids could predict whether it would sink or float, then put it in the water to test it.
 We had them think which ones floated the best.
 The ideal examples would all be similar sizes and shapes (wood block, plastic block eraser, and so on) so the only variable here is material.